2020 Bosnian municipal elections

-Municipal elections were held in Bosnia and Herzegovina on 15 November 2020 to elect mayors and assemblies in 143 municipalities.
+Municipal elections were held in Bosnia and Herzegovina on 15 November 2020 to elect mayors and assemblies in 145 municipalities and cities.
 Originally scheduled for 4 October, they were postponed due to a lack of funds.

-Occurring under the backdrop of the ongoing COVID-19 pandemic, they came less than a year following the delayed formation of the state government.
+Occurring under the backdrop of the COVID-19 pandemic, they came less than a year following the delayed formation of the state government.
 National coalition partners and the hegemonic Bosniak, Serb and Croat political parties, the Party of Democratic Action (SDA), Alliance of Independent Social Democrats (SNSD) and Croatian Democratic Union (HDZ), respectively, each defended the most number of positions.

 A total of 3,283,194 citizens of Bosnia and Herzegovina were registered to vote – almost on par with the total population of the country, 3,531,159 at the 2013 census – pointing to issues of outdated data in the voters' registry.

 Out of 425 mayoral candidates, 29 were women.
 Only 4 women were elected mayors, down from 7.

 Electoral system

-Municipal elections in Bosnia and Herzegovina comprise the election of a mayor and municipal assembly across the 143 municipalities of Republika Srpska and the Federation of Bosnia and Herzegovina.
+Municipal elections in Bosnia and Herzegovina comprise the election of a mayor and municipal assembly across the 145 municipalities of the Federation of Bosnia and Herzegovina and Republika Srpska.
 They are governed by the Law on Elections.

 Mayors are elected by a first-past-the-post system, with the candidate receiving the plurality of votes winning.
-For this reason, multi-party coalitions are more common at the mayor level, with a united political or ethnic slate presented in situations where several candidates may divide the electorate.
+For this reason, multi-party coalitions are more common at the mayoral level, with a united political or ethnic slate presented in situations where several candidates may divide the electorate.
 Assembly elections use open list proportional representation, with the number of assembly members varying by population.

-Sarajevo and Istočno Sarajevo are further subdivided into four and six municipalities which also elect assemblies and then, indirectly, mayors.
-The Brčko District is considered an independent self-administrative unit, electing an assembly which in turn selects a mayor.
+Sarajevo and Istočno Sarajevo are further subdivided into four and six municipalities which also elect assemblies.
+The mayor of Sarajevo is elected indirectly, while the mayor of Istočno Sarajevo has been elected directly since these elections.
+The Brčko District is an independent self-administrative unit, electing an assembly which in turn selects a mayor.

+Mostar holds elections using the mixed-member proportional representation system where 22 seats are elected in six different city areas and 13 on the city list.
+The mayor is elected by the city assembly.
+These were the first elections in Mostar after the political agreement in 2020 and the first to be held in the same time as the rest of the country since the 2008 elections.